NahnahAJ/construction-page/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# ECO BUILDERS

-> Description the project.
+> Building a construction landing page for a company that builds durable and eco-friendly buildings.

 ## Built With

-- Major languages
+- Html
-- Frameworks
+- Javascript
-- Technologies used
+- CSS

 ## Live Demo (if available)